Philip Haas

 Retrospectives of his art films have been held at the Tate Gallery in London, the Centre Georges Pompidou in Paris, Lincoln Center in New York, the Museum of Fine Arts, Boston, and the National Gallery of Art in Washington, D.C.
 He received a Guggenheim Fellowship for this body of work.
 He has taught in the Visual Arts Program at Princeton University.
 In 2008 and 2010, he had one-man shows of paintings and film installations at the Sonnabend Gallery. in New York City.
-Haas's monumental fiberglass sculpture Winter (after Arcimboldo) was unveiled in the National Gallery of Art in Washington, D.C. in September, 2010, before traveling in 2011 to the Piazza del Duomo in Milan and the Garden of Versailles.
+Haas's monumental fiberglass sculpture Winter (after Arcimboldo) was unveiled in the National Gallery of Art in Washington, D.C., in September, 2010, before traveling in 2011 to the Piazza del Duomo in Milan and the Garden of Versailles.
 In 2012, in a spectacular transformation that is typical of his work, Haas created a group of large-scale, fifteen-foot-high, fibre-glass sculptures, inspired by Giuseppe Arcimboldo's Renaissance paintings of the four seasons, comprising Spring, Summer, Autumn, and including Winter.
 The colossal size of Haas's sculpture accentuates the visual puzzle of natural forms—flowers, ivy, moss, fungi, vegetables, fruit, trees, bark, branches, twigs, leaves—as they are recycled to form four human portraits, each representing an individual season.
 The result is at once earthy, fanciful and exuberant—a commentary on Arcimboldo's style and a work of art in its own right.
-These sculptures were first seen in the garden of the Dulwich Picture Gallery in the United Kingdom in the summer of 2012, before embarking on a three-year tour of American museums and botanical gardens.
+These sculptures were first seen in the garden of the Dulwich Picture Gallery in the United Kingdom in the summer of 2012, before embarking on a permanent tour of museums and botanical gardens across the world.
+So far being seen in France, Italy and the United States of America.
+Winter on its own presented in seventeen venues; Four Seasons together in fourteen, making it one of the longest touring works of contemporary sculpture on record.

+In 2023, the Museum Flehite held a monumental retrospective of Haas’s work titled “Sculpture Breathes Life”.